Universally counting curves in Calabi--Yau threefolds: Grothendieck group of 1-cycles

+the resulting homomorphisms, which are in fact ring homomorphisms since these virtual fundamental classes are multiplicative.

-Underlying Gromov--Witten and Pandharipande--Thomas invariants are moduli spaces $\cMbar'(X/B)$ and $P(X/B)$ (respectively) over $B$ associated to any family of threefolds $X\to B$, compatible with pullback.
-The moduli space $\cMbar'(X/B)$ is a Deligne--Mumford analytic stack representing stable maps from compact (not necessarily connected) nodal curves to fibers of $X\to B$, all of whose connected components are non-constant.
-The analytic space $P(X/B)$ parameterizes stable pairs on fibers of $X\to B$ (a stable pair is a coherent sheaf $F$ of proper support of pure relative dimension one along with a section $s$ whose cokernel has relative dimension zero \cite{pandharipandethomasstablepairs}).
+Gromov--Witten and Pandharipande--Thomas invariants are defined using moduli spaces $\cMbarprime(X/B)$ and $P(X/B)$ (respectively) over $B$ associated to any family of threefolds $X\to B$ over a complex analytic space $B$.
+The moduli space $\cMbarprime(X/B)$ is a Deligne--Mumford analytic stack representing stable maps from compact (not necessarily connected) nodal curves to fibers of $X\to B$, all of whose connected components are non-constant.
+The analytic space $P(X/B)$ parameterizes stable pairs on fibers of $X\to B$ (a stable pair is a coherent sheaf $F$ of proper support with the property that the support of every subsheaf is pure dimension one, along with a section $s$ whose cokernel has relative dimension zero) \cite{pandharipandethomasstablepairs,lepotier,douady}.
 There are locally constant maps

 given by domain arithmetic Euler characteristic and holomorphic Euler characteristic, respectively.